Freakwill/pyrimidine/paper/paper.md

 # Algebra-inspired Programming

-As is well-known, ther are wo fundamental concepts in GAs: individuals( or chromosomes) and populations.
+As is well-known, ther are two fundamental components in GAs: individuals( or chromosomes) and populations.

 In a typical Python implementation, populations are initially defined as lists of individuals, with each individual representing a chromosome composed of a list of genes.
 Creating an individual can be achieved utilizing either the standard library's `array` or the widely-used third-party library `numpy`[@numpy].
 Following this, evolutionary operators are defined and applied to these structures.